Cryopreservation: Oocytes

 Human oocyte cryopreservation is a new technology in which a woman's eggs (oocytes) are extracted, frozen and stored.
 Later, when she is ready to become pregnant, the eggs can be thawed, fertilized, and transferred to the uterus as embryos.

 Since 1999, when the birth of the first baby from an embryo-derived from vitrified-warmed woman's eggs was reported by Kuleshova and co-workers in the journal of Human Reproduction, this concept has been recognized and widespread.
 This breakthrough in achieving vitrification of a woman's oocytes made an important advance in our knowledge and practice of the IVF process, as the clinical pregnancy rate is four times higher after oocyte vitrification than after slow freezing.
 Oocyte vitrification is vital for preserving fertility in young oncology patients and for individuals undergoing IVF who object, for either religious or ethical reasons, to the practice of freezing embryos.

 Semen

-Semen can be used successfully almost indefinitely after cryopreservation.
+Semen can be used successfully almost indefinitely after cryopreservation in a sperm bank.
 The longest reported successful storage is 22 years.
 It can be used for sperm donation where the recipient wants the treatment in a different time or place or as a means of preserving fertility for men undergoing vasectomy or treatments that may compromise their fertility, such as chemotherapy, radiation therapy or surgery.